-10 When engaging in discussions of the suicide: IU Express sadness at the loss and acknowledge the grief of the survivors.
-Emphasize hope and that help is available. ➤ Reiterate to the audience to seek assistance when distressed, including those who are presently affected.
-Encourage Sailors to support their shipmates, especially those close to the deceased.
-Provide brief reminder of warning signs for suicide. -------------------------------------- 11 After death announcement to the command, consider reinforcing available resources via quarters, 1MC announcements, and/or email.
+10 ☐ When engaging in discussions of the suicide: IU ➤ Express sadness at the loss and acknowledge the grief of the survivors.
+Emphasize hope and that help is available. ➤ Reiterate to the audience to seek assistance when distressed, including those who are presently affected. ➤ Encourage Sailors to support their shipmates, especially those close to the deceased. ➤ Provide brief reminder of warning signs for suicide.
+44 After death announcement to the command, consider reinforcing available resources via quarters, 1MC announcements, and/or email.
 12 Unless you discern there is a risk of being perceived as disingenuous, consider increasing senior leadership, Chaplain, and/or mental health presence in the work area immediately following announcement of death.
 Engage informally with personnel and communicate message of support and information.
 Presence initially should be fairly intensive and then decrease over the next 30 days to a tempo you find appropriate. ➤ Offer time, permission, and support for Sailors to take care of themselves.
-Encourage Sailors to take care of themselves and model this behavior for them. ➤ NOTE: Triads may be impacted by the tragic loss and in need of support.
+Encourage Sailors to take care of themselves and model this behavior for them.
+NOTE: Triads may be impacted by the tragic loss and in need of support.
 Consider talking to each other about the impact, reaching out to peers who have lost a Sailor to suicide, or initiating contact with support resources.
-13 Public memorials such as plaques, trees, or flags at half-mast are not recommended.
-14 Refer to resources, such as Chaplains, FFSC, or Mental Health Clinic staff, as well as Military One Source (1-800-342-9647).
-For civilians, consider Employee Assistance Programs (EAP available 24/7 at 1-800-222-0364).
+10 Public memorials such as plaques, trees, or flags at half-mast are not recommended.
+13 T ablie memoriale each as plaques, areas, or mage at than mast are not recommended.
+111 Refer to resources, such as Chaplains, FFSC, or Mental Health Clinic staff, as well as Military One Source (1-800-342-9647).
+For civilians, consider Employee Assistance Programs (EAP available 24/7 at 1-800-222- 0364).
 The Tragedy Assistance Program for Survivors (TAPS) is available for anyone who has lost a family member, friend, and/or shipmate to suicide: 800-959-TAPS (8277).
-15 The OPNAV Suicide Prevention Office will normally contact the command within 7 days of receiving notification of the suicide death.
-OPNAV offers assistance, administrative guidance, and provide tools as listed: Command Letter Department of Defense Suicide Event Report (DoDSER) survey and DoDSER Checklist OPNAVINST 1720 series Suicide Prevention Program ➤ DSPO Postvention Toolkit for a Military Suicide Loss ➤ DSPO Leaders Suicide Prevention Safe Messaging Guide➤ Navy Suicide Event Review Board Charter Form 10 16 OPNAV gathers additional information to create a Summary of Preliminary Information to include a brief overview of any known stressors, including if the Sailor was: ➤ Under mental health care On altered duty status (e.g., LIMDU, medical board, administrative separation, etc.) Showed any signs of distress (e.g., isolation, withdrawal, impulsive behaviors, personality changes, etc.) Had a previous SRB (ideation or attempt) ➤ Had any known relationship difficulties (CONT)
+4 The OPNAV Suicide Prevention Office will normally contact the command within 7 days of receiving notification 15 of the suicide death.
+OPNAV offers assistance, administrative guidance, and provide tools as listed: Command Letter ➤ Department of Defense Suicide Event Report (DoDSER) survey and DoDSER Checklist ➤ OPNAVINST 1720 series Suicide Prevention Program ➤ DSPO Postvention Toolkit for a Military Suicide Loss ➤ DSPO Leaders Suicide Prevention Safe Messaging Guide ➤ Navy Suicide Event Review Board Charter Form 16 OPNAV gathers additional information to create a Summary of Preliminary Information to include a brief 10 overview of any known stressors, including if the Sailor was: ➤ Under mental health care ➤ On altered duty status (e.g., LIMDU, medical board, administrative separation, etc.) ➤ Showed any signs of distress (e.g., isolation, withdrawal, impulsive behaviors, personality changes, etc.) ➤ Had a previous SRB (ideation or attempt) ➤ Had any known relationship difficulties ➤ Had any known relationship difficulties (CONT)